Dynatrace allows you to configure your browser monitors easily when first setting them up and at any time thereafter.

 Although we do our best to name events intuitively, you can edit event names as required—simply click in the field provided for each event name.

 In addition, you can configure each individual event by hovering over it and clicking when your cursor changes to a finger pointer.
 From here, you can delete the event by clicking Delete synthetic event.
+Note that the initial Navigate event of a clickpath can't be deleted.

 The fields available to edit depend on the event type—see Browser clickpath events for detailed descriptions.
 When you are done editing, click Close details.